WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 ### Linux

-If you use Linux, I expect that you know how to manage software packages on your computer.
+If you use Linux as your everyday OS, I expect that you know how to manage software packages on your computer.
 Make sure you install GCC using your package manager.
 If you use Ubuntu, then the instruction is the same as WSL outlined above.

 ## 2. Setup Git